-As such there wouldn’t be too many overseas KrisFlyer members trying to take advantage of this function – mostly Velocity points holders looking to take advantage of KrisFlyer redemptions on Singapore Airlines flights.
+As such, there would not be too many overseas KrisFlyer members trying to take advantage of this function—mostly it will be Velocity Points holders looking to take advantage of KrisFlyer redemptions on Singapore Airlines flights.
 We explore when it makes sense to transfer your Velocity Points to KrisFlyer for Singapore Airlines redemptions in this guide.

-Singapore Airlines on has a superb international network and inflight product into Asia and Europe, and even to the US, and very competitive redemption rates – along with good availability in most cases for redemption in Business and First.
+Singapore Airlines has a superb international network and inflight product and acceptable redemption rates—along with good availability in most cases for flights in Business and First Class.

 You can also get free/cheap stopovers when redeeming through KrisFlyer, something that Velocity does not allow.